FernandoAdames/FernandoAdames/README.md

 </div>

 I'm [Fernndo Adames](https://abhishknads.me/), a passionate full stack web developer.
 My passion for software lies with the the idea of creating beautiful fully functional web-applications that give a unique and satisfying experience to clients.
 I love working and collaborating with others developers to make creative code tackiling difficult algorithms and projects.
-I'm from New York City and my hobbies are going to events with friends.
+I'm from New York and my hobbies are going to events with friends.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />